Get trusted Roth IRAs advice, news and features. Find Roth IRAs tips and insights to further your knowledge on kiplinger.com.

 By accepting the up-front tax breaks for traditional IRA accounts, you accept the IRS as your partner in retirement.
 If you're in the 24% tax bracket in retirement, for example, 24% of all your traditional IRA withdrawals—including your contributions and their earnings—will effectively belong to the IRS.
 With a Roth, 100% of all withdrawals in retirement are yours.

 The Roth strategy of paying taxes sooner rather than later will pay off particularly well if you're in a higher tax bracket when you withdraw the money than when you passed up the tax break offered by the traditional account.
 If you're in a lower tax bracket, though, the Roth advantage will be undermined.

 There Are Roth IRA Contribution Limits

 To be able to contribute to a Roth, you must have earned income.
 You are also limited to stashing up to $6,000 in a Roth IRA and an extra $1,000 if you're 50 or older for 2021.
+Those amounts are staying the same for 2022.
 You can contribute to both Roth and traditional IRAs, but the total cannot exceed this annual limit.

 Your Company May Offer a Roth Option

 Many companies have added a Roth option to their 401(k) plans.
 After-tax money goes into the Roth, so you won't see the immediate tax savings you get from contributing pretax money to a traditional plan.
 But your money will grow tax-free.
 (Any employer match will go into a traditional 401(k) account.)